helrond/clbsj.org/_event_series/black-august.md

       interpretation, the role of mysticism and esotericism in Anglican and Africana spiritualities, and the Blues aesthetic.
-He is an elected member of the Society for the Study of Black Religion (SSBR), a Research Associate of Human Relations Area Files (HRAF) at Yale University, and a member of the CLBSJ Board.
+He is an elected member of the Society for the Study of Black Religion (SSBR), a Research Associate of Human Relations Area Files (HRAF) at Yale University, the Chair of the Council of the Society of Biblical Literature, and a member of the CLBSJ Board.
 See full bio at
       <https://clbsj.org/about/leadership/hugh-r-page/>
   - name: Sr. Sharifa Vernice Meytung
     description: >-